-Evolution of the Dollarization Level of Structural Loans (in Average Daily Balances)
+Evolution of the Dollarization Level of Structural Loans (in Average Daily Balances)\

-- (1) The FC share of Credicoro's loan portfolio is calculated including BCP Bolivia and ASB Bank Corp., however the chart shows only the loan books of BCP Stand-alone and Mibanco nco was 2016, for Credit Card was in 2021 and for the rest of segments was 2009 - (2) The year with the historic maximum level of dollarization for Wholesale Banking was 2012, for Mibanc For dollarization figures in quarter-end period, please refer to "12.
+- (1) The FC share of Credicorp's loan portfolio is calculated including BCP Bolivia and ASB Bank Corp., however the chart shows only the loan books of BCP Stand-alone and Mibanco.
+(2) The year with the historic maximum level of dollarization for Wholesale Banking was 2012, for Mibanco was 2016, for Credit Card was in 2021 and for the rest of segments was 2009. - \ For dollarization figures in quarter-end period, please refer to "12.
 Annexes 12.2 Loan Portfolio Quality